 Monster is one of the most recognizable brands of energy drinks on the market today (1).
 You can find Monster Energy drinks at just about every convenience store and petrol station.

 Monster Energy drinks are a range of energy drinks that combine sugar, caffeine, and carbonation to create an energizing and delicious fizzy drink with an extra energy boost.

 In short, Monster drinks are just another fizzy drink that advertises a quick energy boost through caffeine and sugar.
 But don’t be fooled, all energy drinks are pretty bad for you, and we don’t recommend relying on them for energy (2).

 Types of Monster Drinks

 There are a ton of Monsters in the lineup.
 But they can be broken down into a few categories:

 - Original Monster.
 These are the classics, what Monster started with back in the day.
 These flavours have all the sugar and all the caffeine.

-- Punch Monster.
-These are combinations of fruit juices and Monster energy blends.
+- Juiced Monster.
+These are combinations of fruit juice and Monster energy blends.
 In the UK, these are carbonated.